theplatecrafter/LANHub/README.md

 SSH is required so the server can push redirector updates to GitHub without storing credentials.

+If you want to focus on developing, then this is optional as the installer will skip this once you've selected to install LANHub as a developer.

 ---

 ### Step 2 — Run the installer